 You will need to collect as much information about the inmate as possible before your search.
 Both state and federal prisons track inmates with identification numbers.
 Determining the prisoner's state Department of Corrections or BOP ID number will make your search much easier.
 You can sometimes find the ID number through a court records search.

 If you do not have the inmate identification number, you can still conduct an inmate search using only a name.
 If the inmate's name is common, a middle name or initial may help.
 It's also helpful to know the race, approximate age, and other relevant information in order to narrow your inmate search.

 Conducting an inmate search is more difficult if you don't have much information about the prisoner in question.
 If you have only limited information about a person, it's best to use the right online platform to do your inmate search.

 This is especially true if you don't know exactly where the inmate was convicted and incarcerated.
 This is a common problem when a prisoner commits crimes in different jurisdictions.

-An inmate search platform can help you discover where a prisoner was tried and convicted, so you can then check the inmate records through that state's department of corrections website.
+A reliable inmate search platform can make your search easier and faster.
+The tools on this website can help you discover where a prisoner was tried and convicted, allowing you to check the inmate records through that state's Department of Corrections website.

 Inmate search platforms are also valuable when a defendant was convicted of both federal and state charges.
 This can occur in drug trafficking cases, cases involving crimes against a federal employee, or various Internet-based crimes.
 The prisoner might serve a sentence in a federal prison before being transferred to a state prison.
 Or, he or she might face federal charges while serving a sentence for a state crime.